cloudera/cloudera-partners/README.md

 > **0a.** Click on the "Cloudera AI" icon.
 ![Control Plane to CML](./assets/new-home-page.png)

-> **0b.** Then click on ML Workspace called _reinv24-workspace_.
+> **0b.** Then click on ML Workspace called _sko-ai-agent-cml-ws_.
 ![CML Home Page](./assets/ML_Workspaces_Home.png)

 If you are new to Cloudera AI, take a moment to explore the dashboard.

 Cloudera uses the concept of _projects_ to organize the workspace.
 Each project is typically linked to a remote repository (e.g. git) and can have multiple collaborators working on it.
 In the interest of time, a _Hands on Lab with RAG Agents_ project has already been created for you and you are the sole _Owner_ of that project.

 > **0c.** When ready click into the project:
 ![Workspace Home](./assets/Workspace_Home.png)